SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Experiments

-We conduct a case study on two examples.
+\textbf{Case study.} We conduct a case study on two examples.
 Each visual input includes both a clean version and a triggered version.
 Results are shown in Fig.~\ref{fig:cases}.
 When the trigger is present (bottom), the agent generates longer reasoning chains before producing the same final action.
 These additional steps are correct but weakly task-relevant, e.g., describing surrounding interface elements or map information.
 Consequently, the response length increases from 163 to 419 tokens \textbf{(2.57×)} while the final action remains unchanged.
 This indicates that \texttt{SlowBA} effectively extends the inference chain while keeping competitive task accuracy.
-More case studies are in Appendix~\ref{appendix:case}.
+More case studies are in the supplementary material.